Why is TikTok getting banned? Here’s the latest update as the U.S. mulls app shutdown

 Are those security concerns valid?
 No one knows for sure.
 But it’s possible the U.S. and Indian governments could have hard evidence to that effect–yet none has been made public.
 A TikTok spokesperson, on the other hand, has gone on the record saying, “TikTok is led by an American CEO, with hundreds of employees and key leaders across safety, security, product, and public policy here in the U.S. We have never provided user data to the Chinese government, nor would we do so if asked.”

 So why does geopolitics come into play?
-It’s because India and the United States have incentives to stick it to China any way they can right now–including Chinese owned businesses.
+It’s because India and the United States have incentives to stick it to China any way they can right now–including Chinese-owned businesses.
 A few weeks ago, before India banned TikTok, a major skirmish broke out on India’s northern frontier.
 The BBC says the skirmish was “gruesome, hand-to-hand combat” that left 20 Indian soldiers dead.
 That obviously did not sit well with India.

 The United States, particularly the Trump administration, has also had a long-running beef with China around a number of issues, mainly regarding trade.
 However, since the COVID-19 pandemic broke, U.S. and Chinese relations have soured, with Trump often pinning the blame on China for the outbreak.